 It’s still worth reviewing recent figures even though they are a bit out of date now (the company reports third quarter figures in a couple of weeks).
 As I said in the introduction, growth has been exceptionally strong since the lull in FQ2 2020, with total revenue up over 55% in the first half of 2021 on a two-year basis (just to strip out the COVID effect).
 Income from operations was up well over 100% to $35.6b, partly thanks to positive operating leverage.

 Pretty much all of Alphabet’s business lines have put in very impressive growth figures recently.
 Even the more ‘mature’ Google Search and Google Network segments are posting revenue around 45% higher than before the pandemic.
-Breaking things down a little further, the number of paid clicks grew 25% versus 1H 2020, while the average cost-per-click increased around 16%.
-Or put another way: strong growth in the number of ‘clicks’ on advertisements with a nice bump in the dollar value per click on top.
+Breaking things down a little further, the number of paid clicks grew 25% versus 1H 2020.
+The average cost-per-click also increased, growing around 16%.
+Put another way: strong growth in the number of ‘clicks’ on advertisements with a nice bump in the dollar value per click too.
 Obviously that comparable reflects softness in the year-ago period, though the number of paid clicks has reliably registered solid positive growth for years now.
 Average cost-per-click has generally been falling due to a shift in channel mix toward YouTube ads.

 Google Cloud has also maintained strong revenue growth, with 2021 half-yearly sales up another 50% year-on-year.
 Operating losses in the segment narrowed to $1.6b versus over $3b in the year-ago period.
 Eventually its cloud business will turn a profit and contribute positively to the bottom line.